JenniferShelton/JenniferShelton.github.io/_episodes/02-filesAndBuckets.md

-**Relative Path** : a path that starts from current location, any path that does not start from the root.
+**Relative Path** : a path that starts from current location or any location other than the root.

 `.` : current working directory